lambdamikel/Busch-2090/README.md

 - r: running or entering / inspecting register via REG
 - I: keypad input from user requested

-Unlike the origin Busch Microtronic, this version uses blinking of LED digits to indicate cursor position.
-CCE key works a bit differently.
-Other than that, typical operation sequences such as "HALT-NEXT-00-RUN" and "HALT-NEXT-00-F10-NEXT-510-NEXT-C00-NEXT etc." will work comfortably.
-Programs can also be storred in the Arduino sketch, see MAX_PROGRAMS, programs[] and startAddresses[].
-First string in programs array corresponds to PGM 7, second string to PGM 8, etc.
+Unlike the original Busch Microtronic, this version uses blinking digits to indicate cursor position.
+The CCE key works a little bit differently, but editing should be comfortable enough.

+Typical operation sequences such as "HALT-NEXT-00-RUN" and "HALT-NEXT-00-F10-NEXT-510-NEXT-C00-NEXT etc."  will work as expected.

+Note that programs can also be storred in the Arduino sketch, see variables `MAX_PROGRAMS, programs[]` and `startAddresses[]`.
+First string in `programs[]` is PGM 7, second string is PGM 8, etc.

 ####Demo programs